This Guy Spent Two Years Writing One Article About How the Star Wars Prequels Didn't Suck

 Videos by VICE

-In this way, “Star Wars Ring Theory” is perhaps the definitive Star Wars fan theory site on the net – not because it can provide an answer to trivial bullshit like whether Greedo shot first, or how many toes an Ewok has, but because it functions as an urtext, indicating exactly how we should view the six live-action films.
-Under Ring Theory, the Star Wars films have a palendromic structure where in addition to their fairly obvious ABC/ABC parallels (Phantom Menace mirrors A New Hope; etc.), there’s also an underlying ABC/CBA structure at play where every act in each film fulfils the same function as the act in the inverse position in its corresponding film and… Oh, just look at this chart from Kilmo’s site:
+In this way, “Star Wars Ring Theory” is perhaps the definitive Star Wars fan theory site on the net—not because it can provide an answer to trivial bullshit like whether Greedo shot first, or how many toes an Ewok has, but because it functions as an urtext, indicating exactly how we should view the six live-action films.
+Under Ring Theory, the Star Wars films have a palendromic structure where in addition to their fairly obvious ABC/ABC parallels (Phantom Menace mirrors A New Hope; etc.), there’s also an underlying ABC/CBA structure at play where every act in each film fulfills the same function as the act in the inverse position in its corresponding film and… Oh, just look at this chart from Klimo site:

 Make sense?
 OK.
 Good.
-The point is, Kilmo believes there’s a lot more going on in Star Wars – especially the much-maligned prequel trilogy – than people tend to give George Lucas credit for.
-And after reading his site and speaking with him, I’m inclined to agree – Kilmo points out that the films draw from classic modes of storytelling, referencing everything from the work of Carl Jung to dream interpretation to prove his point.
-His overarching idea, however, is that Star Wars is ultimately a Westernisation of the Daoist concept of unification of opposites: the prequel trilogy follows Anakin Skywalker’s descent from innocence into evil, while the original series traces Anakin’s salvation through the last bit of love left in him, brought out by the innocence of his son, Luke.
+The point is, Klimo believes there’s a lot more going on in Star Wars—especially the much-maligned prequel trilogy—than people tend to give George Lucas credit for.
+And after reading his site and speaking with him, I’m inclined to agree—Klimo points out that the films draw from classic modes of storytelling, referencing everything from the work of Carl Jung to dream interpretation to prove his point.
+His overarching idea, however, is that Star Wars is ultimately a Westernization of the Daoist concept of unification of opposites: the prequel trilogy follows Anakin Skywalker’s descent from innocence into evil, while the original series traces Anakin’s salvation through the last bit of love left in him, brought out by the innocence of his son, Luke.

 VICE: What inspired you to write your article?